UJALA-TYAGI/ROCK-PAPER-SCISSOR/README.md

 # PYTHON-PROJECTS
-This repository contains all my Python projects.
+This repository contains simple Python projects.
 Beginner level projects with easy to implement codes.